vladisnotlove/vladisnotlove/README.md

 I was born in Kazan (Russia) in 1997

-I became interested in programming when I was 15 (2012 year)<br />
-I was writing simple programs in Pascal and making games in GameMaker Studio
+I became interested in programming when I was 15 (2012 year) I was writing simple programs in Pascal and making games in Game Maker Studio

-At 18 I went to Kazan Federal University and studied software engineering (2015 year)
+At 18, I went to Kazan Federal University and studied software engineering (2015 year)

-My first experience in frontend was bootsrap html layout for coursework in 2017.
-After, I was making different websites for study with Django, html, js, css, jQuery
+My first experience in frontend was bootstrap HTML layout for coursework in 2017.
+After, I was making different websites for study with Django, HTML, JS, CSS, jQuery

-From 2018 to 2020 I was making websites mostly landing pages for different people and companies
+From 2018 to 2020 I was making websites, mostly landing pages, for different people and companies

-At 22 I was hired by "A 201" as a react frontend developer
+At 22, I was hired by "A 201" as a React frontend developer

 ...

-In 2025 I earned my first million...
+In 2025, I earned my first million...

 ## My skills:
 - React